rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

 ## Check the query execution plan of a SELECT query with a JOIN clause

-To dive deeper into how MySQL is executing the query, look at the query execution plan using MySQL's EXPLAIN statement -
+To dive deeper into how MySQL is executing a SELECT query joining two tables, look at the query execution plan using MySQL's EXPLAIN statement -

 `mysql -A sampleDB -e "EXPLAIN format=tree select * from t1 join t2 on t1.c2 = t2.c2;"`{{execute T2}}